Mylaana/AresExpedition/README.md

 ## Must have for v1 :
 ### Refactoring
-root services: switch to static if possible
+root services: reorganize services/stateless classes and tree
 TriggerState: switch out trigger id checks from model to a service
 Rework Buildable system in playableCardComponent
 Merge services :